THE MUSIC OF THE NIGHT

 The words repeated themselves in her mind as she knelt beside him and gently rolled him onto his back.

-Her first thought was that he was the most beautiful man she had ever seen.
+He was the most beautiful man she had ever seen.
 Not beautiful in the feminine sense of the word, for he was totally, blatantly male from the top of his head to the soles of his bare feet, but beautiful nonetheless.
 Her gaze skimmed over him - long black hair, thick sooty-colored lashes, an aristocratic nose, perfectly shaped, sensual lips, broad shoulders, a chest lightly furred with curly black hair, a washboard stomach, long muscular arms and legs.
 Sheer, masculine perfection, she thought again, all wrapped up in a nice healthy tan.

 She frowned at the odd-looking cloth that covered his loins.
 It was dark green and for some peculiar reason, it reminded her of a fig leaf.